 Photos from the Softball Alumni Game on Sept.
 29, 2012.

-Donna DiBiase recently completed her 13th season with Illinois softball after being promoted to associate head coach in 2004.
-She has worked side-by-side with head coach Terri Sullivan in building Illinois into one of the top programs in the Big Ten Conference and nation-wide, helping Sullivan found the program in 2000.
+Donna DiBiase completed her 14th season with Illinois softball in 2013 after being promoted to associate head coach in 2004.
+She has worked side-by-side with head coach Terri Sullivan in building Illinois into one of the top programs in the Big Ten Conference and nation-wide, helping Sullivan to found the program in 2000.

 DiBiase has organized recruiting and helped bring in some of the top student-athletes nationally during her tenure.
 She assists with all aspects of the Illinois program, and her primary duty on the field is working with the infield.

 DiBiase has been with the Illini every step of the way, helping lead the Orange and Blue to four NCAA Tournament appearances and 38 wins over ranked opponents.
 Along with Sullivan, she has coached three All-Americans to four All-America honors and 41 All-Big Ten accolades.

 "Donna has been my right hand since day one," Sullivan said.
 "She has played a major role in building our program from the ground up.
 Having been a Division I head coach before and having had great success with us here, Donna has the credentials to move on to another head job.
 Therefore, as a friend and colleague in the softball community, I am very excited that she remains highly committed to Illinois.
 Donna does an outstanding job from 'A' to 'Z' in helping to achieve our program's short and long-term goals."